Video of man claiming to be Kim Jong Nam's son emerges

 - Posted 08 Mar 2017 08:42

-SINGAPORE: A YouTube video has emerged in which a man claims to be Kim Han Sol, son of the murdered North Korean believed to be Kim Jong Nam.
+KUALA LUMPUR: A video has emerged in which a man claims to be Kim Han Sol, son of the murdered North Korean believed to be Kim Jong Nam.

+The video titled KHS Video was uploaded on the YouTube page of a group called Cheollima Civil Defense on Tuesday (Mar 7) which contacted Channel NewsAsia after posting it.

 "My name is Kim Han Sol, from North Korea, part of the Kim family," the man says in the video.